tatenda263/2D-porosity-analysis-of-random-samples/README.md

 Aim was to quantify the absolute and effective porosities of each sample.

-First tool used was the **BoneJ plugin** in Fiji-ImageJ The following parameters were determined:/n
+First tool used was the **BoneJ plugin** in Fiji-ImageJ The following parameters were determined:
-Pore shape - using the surface area to volume ratio Connectivity - using the Euler characteristics
+1. Pore shape - using the surface area to volume ratio
+2. Connectivity - using the Euler characteristics
-Pore Size Distribution - using the difference between the largest and smallest pores
+3. Pore Size Distribution - using the difference between the largest and smallest pores

 The table of results is shown below.
 1st Column - Sample number and the coordinates for each sample